 - 1. Remove caps or plugs.
 Use a tool to deburr the line ends.
 Clean both internal and external surfaces of the tubing using an emery cloth. - 2.
 Remove the pressure tap cap from both service valves. - 3.
 Purge the refrigerant lines and indoor coil with dry nitrogen from gas service valve. - 4.
 Wrap a wet rag around the service valve body to avoid heat damage and continue the dry nitrogen purge.
 Braze the refrigerant lines to the service valves.
-Install a bidirectional filter drier in liquid side to protect the heat pump system.
+Install a bidirectional filter drier (NO active alumina allowed) in liquid line to protect the heat pump.
 Do not remove the wet rag until all brazing is completed. - 5.
 Put the pressure tap caps back after the service valves cooled down.

-Figure 6-1 Refrigerant line brazing work
+Fig 6-1 Refrigerant line brazing work